The Testaments: Plot summary

-The novel alternates among the perspectives of three women, presented as portions of a manuscript written by one (the Ardua Hall Holograph) and testimonies by the other two.

-Lydia, a divorced judge, is imprisoned with other women in a stadium during the establishment of the Republic of Gilead, a theocratic state.
+Lydia, a divorced judge, is imprisoned with other women in a stadium during the establishment of the Republic of Gilead, an authoritarian theonomic state.
 After enduring weeks of squalid conditions, torture, and solitary confinement, culminating in coerced participation in an execution, she and a small group of other women are handpicked by Commander Judd and Vidala, a pre-existing supporter of Gilead, to become Aunts—an elite group of women tasked with creating and overseeing the laws and uniforms governing Gilead's women.
 The Aunts use Ardua Hall as their headquarters and enjoy certain privileges that include reading "forbidden" texts, such as Cardinal John Henry Newman's Apologia Pro Vita Sua.
-In secret, Aunt Lydia despises Gilead and becomes a mole supplying critical information to the Mayday resistance organization.
+In secret, Aunt Lydia despises Gilead and becomes a mole supplying critical information to the resistance organization Mayday.

-15 years after the events of The Handmaid's Tale, a girl named Agnes Jemima is growing up in Boston as the adopted daughter of Commander Kyle and his wife Tabitha.
+Fifteen years after the events of The Handmaid's Tale, Agnes Jemima is growing up in Boston as the adopted daughter of Commander Kyle and his wife Tabitha.
 Agnes has a loving relationship with Tabitha, who later dies of ill health.
 Agnes and her classmates, Becka and Shunammite, attend an elite preparatory school for the daughters of Commanders, where they are taught to run a household, but not to become literate.
 Once widowed, Commander Kyle marries Paula, the widow of a deceased Commander, who despises Agnes.
 Desiring a child for herself, she acquires a Handmaid, who successfully conceives but later dies giving birth to a son.
-Agnes is arranged to be married to Commander Judd, now a high-ranking official in charge of the Eyes and surveilling the population of Gilead.
+Agnes is arranged to be married to Commander Judd, now a high-ranking official in charge of the Eyes, a surveillance group.

-Learning that she is the daughter of a Handmaid, Agnes manages to escape her arranged marriage by becoming a Supplicant, a prospective Aunt.
+Learning that she is the daughter of a Handmaid, Agnes escapes her arranged marriage by becoming a Supplicant, a prospective Aunt.
 In that pursuit, she joins Becka, whose father — Doctor Grove, a prominent dentist — has been sexually abusing her and his other underage female patients for years.
 Later, Agnes is anonymously provided with files highlighting the corruption and hypocrisy at the heart of Gilead, specifically evidence of adultery between Commander Kyle and Paula and their plots to murder their respective spouses, and of Commander Judd's murders of his previous wives since divorce is prohibited.
-She also learns that she is the half-sister of "Baby Nicole", a girl who was smuggled out of Gilead to Canada by her Handmaid mother when she was young (and whose return the government of Gilead has been demanding).
+She also learns that she is the half-sister of "Baby Nicole", a girl who was smuggled out of Gilead to Canada by her Handmaid mother when she was young (and whose return Gilead has been demanding).